 To be human is to have anxiety.
 Some degree of anxiety is generally lurking in the background getting us out of bed in the morning, motivating us to get stuff done every day.
 But at times, anxiety can grow and essentially take over our lives.
 When it comes to dermatology problems, hair loss (alopecia) is one of the primary conditions we encounter that is often intertwined with anxiety.

 Have you ever had an itchy rash that is so uncomfortable it can disturb your sleep?
 Is this rash persistent or does it come and go, with repetitive outbreaks?
 Does your rash last for days, weeks, or months?
 If your answer is yes to one or more of those questions, there is a decent chance that you have allergic contact dermatitis.
 Allergic contact dermatitis is exceedingly common—virtually every person will have at least one episode of this rash during their lifetime.
 Some of us are affected more severely than others.

-Actinic keratosis is a spot on the top layer of skin that generally develops in adults and is pre-cancerous.
-Like many changes in the skin that occur over our lives, sunlight exposure causes these spots.
-Over time, the photons of ultraviolet (UV) light trigger enough damage to the DNA of skin cells that the skin starts to grow more rapidly than they should.
+Actinic keratosis (AK) is a spot on the top layer of skin that generally develops in adults and is pre-cancerous.
+Like many changes in the skin that occur over our lives, sunlight exposure and sun damage will cause these spots to appear.
+Over time, the photons of ultraviolet (UV) light trigger enough damage to the DNA of skin cells that the skin starts to grow more rapidly than it should.